Getting a vertebrate toxic agent authorised

 There are 3 types of authorisation for VTAs:

-- Registration: This authorises a specific trade name product (TNP).
+This authorises a specific trade name product.
 This type of authorisation applies to most VTA products.

-- Approval in special circumstances: This allows VTAs to be used under strict conditions without registration or provisional registration.
+This allows VTA use under strict conditions without registration or provisional registration.

 When your VTA has been authorised, you must comply with any conditions on that authorisation.
-These conditions may limit aspects of the following activities:
+These conditions may affect some activities when: